Are you looking for the best-known British authors? Take a look at some of the best English authors, and learn more about their top works.

 Then, you can compare his works to those of more recent authors.
-A lot of these works can provide a nice insight into what society was like at the time the books are published.
+A lot of these works can provide a nice insight into what society was like at the time the books were published.
 Others will transport you to an amazing fantasy world filled with mystical creatures.
 Check out a few of these books for yourself!

 FAQs About the Best English Authors

 Yes, there are lots of Russian, American, Irish, and other famous authors from all over the world.
-You may want to check out work by Ernest Hemingway, Leo Tolstoy, and Oscar Wilde as well.
+You may want to check out works by Ernest Hemingway, Leo Tolstoy, and Oscar Wilde as well.
 You might also want to check out The Great Gatsby by F. Scott Fitzgerald.
 Do not overlook James Joyce and Arthur Conan Doyle, either.

 Who is the greatest English novelist of all time?